 What I Make

-(AKA the page for people deciding which freelancer they need right now)
+(AKA the page for people deciding what kind of designer they need)

 sketching & wireframing

-Before we put a pixel on a screen or hook screens together, I usually sketch out the experience.
+If I’m designing an application, before we put a pixel on a screen or hook screens together, I sketch out the entire experience.
 This helps everyone understand that we're working together, that all questions can be asked and considered, and nothing is set in stone yet (which is frequently a problem with wireframes).

 Fun and occasionally hard to make, I work individually (or with the team, as we iterate into what we're going to make) to create something that is at the correct fidelity to get the concept across clearly enough for a user to interact with and give feedback on it.

 My work doesn't end at defining a product.
 I'm usually around to see through its creation with all of the other disciplines involved.
 Here's what I deliver to those discliplines:

 Pattern Library: With visual design and front-end teams, I'll usually help define what the efficiencies and scalable